Learning Leads to Self-Discipline

+In last week’s post, we examined the power of using the emotional clarity of contribution to move beyond our fears and find a higher purpose for taking action.
+This week, we explore the other tool for emotional clarity: learning goals.
 In previous posts, I’ve been discussing my resistance to writing a book as an example of how emotional clarity can lead to discipline.
 This week, I’d like to offer up a different example to highlight the importance of learning goals: My role as CEO of LaL.